 That’s not to say that older students can’t get in on the fun though too.
-They can use their imagination to draw robots with a lot more detail, and perhaps give some more thought about how they actually works.
+They can use their imagination to draw robots with a lot more detail, and perhaps give some more thought about how they actually work.
 A very detailed robot with perhaps a bit of shading in a few corners can make an amazing drawing!

 Use the Button below to Download a PDF Tutorial

 Robot Coloring Page

 - Drawing Paper.
 This is the good stuff you can buy in bulk for a good price.

 - Pencils.
 I like how this brand always makes nice dark lines.

 - Black Marker.
 A permanent marker will give you a dark black color.